C R G CRG Reports Exterior Engine 1967 Model ID

 Background

 One of the mysteries of the first-generation Camaro has long included the Fisher body number on the firewall cowl tag.
 Was there a system for numbering the bodies, and if so, what was it?
-Lacking an original GM source of explanation, we are reduced (again) to deduction from available data.
+Is there any information that can be gained frome the body number?
+Lacking an original GM source of explanation, we are to deduce answers from available data.
 However, examination of a few pieces of data only provide more confusion.
 In some cases the body numbers appear to be numbered consecutively (or nearly so) with VIN, while in other cases this is obviously not true.
 The numbers often appear to be disordered in relationship to either time or VIN.
-And in 1969 the numbering system obviously changed radically from that used in 1967-68 - but to what?
+And in 1969, the numbering system obviously changed radically from that used in 1967-68 - but to what?

 1967-68 Norwood Fisher Body Numbers

-Further data review shows that the 1967-68 Norwood Fisher body factory used a local and purely incremental body number starting at 1 and increasing generally in order with the VIN, though usually offset from the VIN a small amount.
+A review of VIN and tag data shows that in 1967-68, Fisher Body at Norwood used a local and purely incremental body number starting at 1 and increasing generally in order with the VIN, though usually offset from the VIN a small amount.
+The body numbers were not built sequentially, dependent on schedule requirements and assembly line work station balance, but only varied within a day or so of production.

-This leaves the most difficult example to explain; the body numbers from the 1967-68 Van Nuys (LOS) plant, with the 1967 data possibly being the most perplexing.
+The body numbering from the 1967-68 Van Nuys (LOS) plant is the most difficult to explain, with the 1967 data possibly being the most perplexing.

-Not only is the maximum known 1967 Van Nuys body number (39678) well below the 65008 vehicles known to have been built there, but there appears, at first glance, to be total chaos in the organization of the body numbers.
+Not only is the highest known 1967 Van Nuys body number (39907) well below the 65008 vehicles known to have been built there, but there appears, at first glance, to be total chaos in the organization of the body numbers.
 However, given enough data, sorted properly, it eventually becomes evident that there are four distinct "threads" of body numbers (listed below as A, B, C, and D).
 Within each of the four threads, the body numbers correlate nearly perfectly with the build date and Fisher model number (12437, 12467, 12637, 12667).
-Furthermore, adding up the totals of the maximum known body count for the four separate "threads" yields a body build that correlates well with the total vehicle build (even without knowledge of the last body numbers built):
+Furthermore, adding up the totals of the maximum known body count for the four separate "threads" yields a body build that correlates well with the total vehicle build.

 Highest 1967